Healey Willan

-James Healey Willan CC (12 October 1880 – 16 February 1968) was an Anglo-Canadian organist and composer.
+James Healey Willan CC (12 October 1880 – 16 February 1968) was an English and Canadian organist and composer, and an influential teacher.
 He composed more than 800 works including operas, symphonies, chamber music, a concerto, and pieces for band, orchestra, organ, and piano.
 He is best known for his church music.

 Biography

 Willan was born in England on 12 October 1880 and began musical training at age eight, with studies at St. Saviour's Choir School in Eastbourne.
 He continued at St. Saviour's until 1895, when he began working as organist and choirmaster at several London-area churches.
 He earned, by examination in organ playing, harmony, counterpoint, history and orchestration, the ARCO in 1897 and fellowship in 1899.
 From 1903 to 1913, he was organist and choirmaster of St. John the Baptist Church on Holland Road in London.
 The Anglo-Catholic Tractarian movement had led to an Anglican revival of plainsong, and in 1910 Willan joined the London Gregorian Association (which strove to preserve and revive "plain-chant").
 In 1913 Willan emigrated to Canada.

 Willan became organist-choirmaster of Toronto's largest church, St. Paul's, Bloor Street, whose rector, Canon Cody, was later to become Ontario provincial education minister and the chancellor of the University of Toronto.
 In 1914, Willan was appointed a lecturer and examiner in music at the university.
 His royalties as a church music composer allowed him to leave "low church" St. Paul's in 1921 and to become precentor of the Church of St. Mary Magdalene (Toronto).
 He remained there until his death.
 St. Mary Magdalene's, under Willan, became a North American mecca for choral and Anglican church musicians.
 In 1934 he founded the Tudor Singers, which he conducted until it disbanded in 1939.